Pedro Eustache: Other performances

 Eustache was the featured winds soloist on Ramin Djawadi's/HBO's "Game of Thrones - Live Music Experience" international tour of 2017.
-In 2017 he was also the featured solo wind soloist in "Hans Zimmer Live" world tour.
+In 2017, he was also the featured solo wind soloist in "Hans Zimmer Live" world tour.

-Eustache was a featured performer South-American woodwinds, Afro-Venezuelan percussion] on Gustavo Dudamel's "Libertador" orchestral suite, with the Los Angeles Philharmonic at the Hollywood Bowl in the "Noche de Cine" concert special, July 30, 2014.
+Eustache was a featured performer of South American woodwinds and Afro-Venezuelan percussion on Gustavo Dudamel's "Libertador" orchestral suite, with the Los Angeles Philharmonic at the Hollywood Bowl in the "Noche de Cine" concert special, July 30, 2014.
 He has been the woodwinds featured soloist with Yanni's orchestra since 1995, most recently during the 2003-2004 Ethnicity and 2005 Yanni Live! tours.
-He is the featured flute, sax & world winds soloist with Persian-pop diva Googoosh.
+He is the featured flute, sax, and world winds soloist with Persian-pop diva, Googoosh.

 Eustache was brass section leader (tenor saxophone), for the Inside Job U.S. West-Coast tour for Don Henley.
-He was also house band member for Edward James Olmos' Americanos Concert with Latin Superstars Cachao Lopez, Gloria Estefan, Paquito D'Rivera, José Feliciano, Juan Luis Guerra, Sheila E., held at the Kennedy Center, Washington D.C., for the PBS Presents series.
-With the ORF Radio Symphony Orchestra he played flute and cuatro at the Hollywood in Vienna 2018 dedicated to Hans Zimmer score film music.
+He was also a house band member for Edward James Olmos' Americanos Concert with Latin Superstars Cachao Lopez, Gloria Estefan, Paquito D'Rivera, José Feliciano, Juan Luis Guerra, Sheila E., held at the Kennedy Center, Washington D.C., for the PBS Presents series.
+With the ORF Radio Symphony Orchestra, he played flute and cuatro at the Hollywood in Vienna 2018 dedicated to Hans Zimmer score film music.

-Eustache partook in The Game Awards 2022, performing along with the Game Awards Orchestra before the Game of the Year was announced.
-His enthusiastic performance and seamless transitions between several wind instruments were immediately noted by viewers, most notably during the Xenoblade Chronicles 3 section of the Orchestra's medley, who kept the hashtag #FluteGuy trending on Twitter throughout the night and were regarded by many as the highlight of the entire awards show.
+At The Game Awards 2022, Eustache's enthusiastic performance with the Game Awards Orchestra, of which he was a part since 2017, lead to him becoming a fan-favorite of the show.
+His seamless transitions between several wind instruments were immediately noted by viewers, most notably during the Xenoblade Chronicles 3 section of the Orchestra's medley, who kept the hashtag #FluteGuy trending on Twitter throughout the night and were regarded by many as the highlight of the entire awards show.
+The positive responses to Eustache's performance led to him returning to perform at subsequent Game Awards ceremonies, again performing with the Game Awards Orchestra before the Game of the Year announcement.

 Teaching

-In October 2014 he was an artist-in-residence at Samford University, teaching master-classes in music fundamentals, musical aesthetics, western classical performance, jazz improvisation, and world music winds.
+In October 2014, he was an artist-in-residence at Samford University, teaching master-classes in music fundamentals, musical aesthetics, western classical performance, jazz improvisation, and world music winds.

-Eustache has also taught Classical western flute in the Venezuelan National Youth Symphony's Conservatory, the Children's Orchestra Conservatory; Jazz flute in 1993–95 at the California Institute of the Arts, & more recently [in 2008], in a renewed connection with his native country, "Introduction to Music Technology", "Improvisation for Non-Improvisers" Parts I & II & "World Music I: Introduction to The Classical Music of North India" [extension courses] at the Instituto Universitario de Estudios Musicales.
+Eustache has also taught Classical western flute in the Venezuelan National Youth Symphony's Conservatory, the Children's Orchestra Conservatory; Jazz flute in 1993–95 at the California Institute of the Arts, and more recently [in 2008], in a renewed connection with his native country, "Introduction to Music Technology", "Improvisation for Non-Improvisers" Parts I & II & "World Music I: Introduction to The Classical Music of North India" [extension courses] at the Instituto Universitario de Estudios Musicales.